Carbon Capture and Sequestration

 Fuel Used to Power the Sequestration Process

-Lastly, we determine how much of which types of fuels are consumed to power the sequestration process.
-First, we take the total amount of CO2 sequestered and multiply by the amount of energy needed to sequester one ton of CO2, adjusted by the user-selected R&D setting for CCS fuel efficiency.
-These data are already disaggregated by sector (Electricity and Industry).
+We then determine how much of which types of fuels are consumed to power the sequestration process (again, for just industry and hydrogen).
+First, we take the total amount of CO2 sequestered by each sector and multiply by the amount of energy needed to sequester one ton of CO2, which is read in from input data files.
+The fuel use is also adjusted by the user-selected R&D setting for CCS fuel efficiency.